jpsember/java-ml/INSIGHTS.md

 + Without a GPU to train on, maybe I need to stick to much smaller images, and assume that I can scale them back up later when a GPU becomes available?
 Or is there a qualitative shift in the approach that will be necessary, or that won't apply?

+## Classification models

++ My experiments have seen cases where the loss function decreases steadily (albeit slowly) while the accuracy is stuck at zero, but then does a big jump to say 50 or more.
+I think this is because the continuous floats are slowly moving up to the cutoff point of 0.5 where a classification switches from being 0 to 1, which makes an 'all zeros' become 'approximately half are 1s', which could explain this behaviour.